BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 The second round of [usability tests](https://github.com/BitcoinDesign/Meta/issues/415#issuecomment-1597285016) were carried out after the redesign of the website to see if the new design allowed for an easier user journey.
 The research findings can be viewed [here](https://www.figma.com/file/wea86Tp0kqJihuBwoXGGkm/Post-Design-User-feedback?type=design&node-id=0-1&mode=design&t=ZYUaLjqseDukLlZR-0).

 The redesign was appreciated with a lot of enthusiasm.
 The comments were:
-- **Clean design:** They loved the clean and neutral design.
-People felt they could relate to the content more this way.
+- **Clean design:** People loved the clean and neutral design.
+They felt that they could better relate to the content this way.

 - **Easy to read:** People found the methodology easy to read and mentioned that it helps to show what went wrong in the testing process.